RamezHamdiSaeed/MyFlutterReference/README.md

 - How to use BlockPicker,MaterialPicker and SlidePicker from the color picker package from pub.dev .
 - How to use Dismissible Widget to delete items from the list.
 - How to use Percent Indicator package from pub.dev to show the progress of the task.
+- How to use ListWheelScrollView Widget to make a carousel.
+- How to use InteractiveViewer Widget to make a zoomable image.